PatZ2346/ExoPlanet-Prediction/README.md

 The processed data was saved as structured CSV files for further analysis and visualization.

-## Research Questions & Analysis
+#### We have chosen following questions for our data analysis:
+Planet’s habitability
+Stellar orbital Impact on planet’s temperature Categorisation of planets (Gas Giant or Rocky surface) Which facility discovered most exoplanets
+What methods are more acceptable than others to discover the exoplanets and why?
+Comparing stars and exoplanets by how far their parameters are from each other Trying to predict number of exoplanets per star

 ## 1. How do planetary characteristics influence the likelihood of being in the habitable zone?
-(Mandeep)

 Answer: The habitable zone (HZ) depends on the semi-major axis (AU) and star temperature (K).
 We'll classify planets as potentially habitable based on their distance from the star (semi-major axis) and the equilibrium temperature.